-Pipelayers with little to no experience tend to make between $25640 and $30120 while the more experienced ones make over $51180 per year.
+Pipelayers with little to no experience tend to make between $26870 and $31610 while the more experienced ones can earn over $52590 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Pipelayer is to move to a higher paying state like MA.
-Right now, the highest paying states for Pipelayers are MA, NJ, MO, MN and CT.
+One of the easiest ways to increase your salary as a Pipelayer is to move to a higher paying state like AK.
+Right now, the highest paying states for Pipelayers are AK, IL, MA, NJ and MN.

-3 other factors that can increase your salary as A Pipelayer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Pipelayer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Pipelayers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Pipelayers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons

 Here are some of the pros and cons of being a Pipelayer.